Contact the NCDD Team

 Andy Fluke, Co-Founder and Creative Director

-In addition to creating and designing NCDD’s presence on the web, Andy Fluke designs all of NCDD’s print publications – including the 2010 Resource Guide on Public Engagement, our 2004, 2006, 2008 and 2012 conference handbooks, the 2002 conference binder, and our promotional materials.
+Andy manages and designs NCDD’s website, and designs all of NCDD’s print publications – including the 2010 Resource Guide on Public Engagement, our conference guidebooks, and our postcards and other promotional materials.
 Because of Andy’s vision and perseverance, the NCDD site is one of the most comprehensive websites in this field, boasting many interactive features.
 He can be contacted at andy [at] ncdd [dot] org.
 Learn more about Andy.

 Joy Garman, Office Manager

-NCDD has grown from a Coalition of 50 in late 2002 to a Coalition of nearly 2,000, with over 33,000 people on our main email Updates list.
-Processing new members, coordinating and managing our database and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things swimmingly since early 2006.
+NCDD has grown from a Coalition of 50 in late 2002 to a Coalition of nearly 2,000 members and 33,000 subscribers.
+Processing new members and renewals, coordinating and managing our database and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things swimmingly since early 2006.
 Joy can be contacted at joy [at] ncdd [dot] org.
 Learn more about Joy.

 Roshan Bliss, Blog Curator

-Roshan Bliss is an inclusiveness trainer and group process facilitator who we began working with when he served as volunteer coordinator for our 2012 national conference in Seattle.
+Roshan Bliss is an inclusiveness trainer and group process facilitator who began working with NCDD when he stepped up to serve as volunteer coordinator for our 2012 national conference in Seattle.
 We enjoyed working with Roshan so much that we asked him to serve as our Blog Curator starting in 2013, helping us all stay up-to-the-minute on the most interesting and vital goings-on in our growing field.
 His work outside of NCDD (and sometimes with NCDD) focuses on increasing the involvement of youth and students in public conversations.
 Roshan can be contacted at roshan [dot] bliss [at] gmail [dot] com.
 Learn more about Roshan.

 The NCDD Board of Directors